alexs2112/University-Notes/2023-Winter/ARKY328/04 - EBA, Mainland, Cyclades.md

 	 - Skarkos is the most celebrated
 	 - Sites on the Peloponnese and Anatolia share EC II material culture styles, speaking to an international spirit
  - Golden age of Cycladic civilization
-	 - Cereal crops supplemented by olives and vines, small [todo]
+	 - Cereal crops supplemented by olives and vines, small ceramic cups became very popular suggesting the increase in wine consumption

 ### Kastri Group
  - Named for fortified settlement of Kastri on Syros, another foritifed settlement appears on Naxos